 Ms HULM: Screaming out for people.
 So there is that disconnect.
 If you look at, currently, the advertising of those organisations, they focus on people who look very well-educated.
 They do not focus on people that potentially someone from that cohort could see and go, ‘Well, if they could get a job there, maybe I should have a go’.
 So we need to have a look at the way in which we promote these industries to those cohorts as well.
 Manufacturing and civil are absolutely screaming, and you guys would know better than me how much infrastructure is about to come our way.
 I will go and tap businesses on the shoulder that have a potential to put in for a tender, a $5 million or $6 million build—quite capable.
 But they say, ‘Leanne, if I don’t get the labour force, I can’t possibly even apply for that tender’.
 So from my role to secure procurement, to gain social procurement, I have got a chicken and an egg, yet I have got a 13.5% youth unemployment rate.
 So there is a big disconnect there.

 Ms ADDISON: Yes.
 You have inspired me to jump on the GOTAFE website to have a look at the free TAFE courses in this region.
-I am so pleased to see that there are certificate IIs in agriculture, in engineering studies.
-There is a cert III in agriculture, in allied health, in so many—horticulture, as we were just talking about.
+I am so pleased to see that there are Certificate IIs in agriculture, in engineering studies.
+There is a Cert III in Agriculture, in allied health, in so many—horticulture, as we were just talking about.
 As a government do we need to be doing more to try and match up or engage our young people with free TAFE?
 We have brought free TAFE to the table to say, ‘We will remove the financial barrier’.
 We are saying to employers, ‘We’re only going to offer free TAFE in these jobs.
 We don’t need people doing basket weaving when there is no community or industry demand for basket weaving.
 We’ve tailored this for your community’.
 I am really pleased that GOTAFE is reflecting everything that you are talking about, the gaps.
 So what more can we do?
 Can we talk to Minister Tierney about what we can do for Shepparton to try and get more of these young people, who will have great careers and opportunities if we can get them the qualifications and get them job ready?